-- (1) Reasons to study the Bible:
+- 1. Reasons to study the Bible:

 - God reveals himself through scripture.

-- Scripture is the source of truth.
+- The Bible is a lamp.

-- Scripture changes lives.

-- Scripture causes spiritual growth.
+- The Bible is spiritual milk.

-- Scripture is delightful.
+- The Bible is sweet as honey.

-- Scripture is the sword of the Spirit.
+- The Bible is the sword of the Spirit.

-- (2) There are three steps in the process of Bible study.
+- 2. There are three steps in the process of Bible study.

 - Observation: What do I see in the Bible?
 Study:

 - Terms

 - Structure

 - Literary Form

 - Atmosphere

 - Interpretation: What does the Bible mean?

 - Application: How do I apply the Bible to life and ministry today?
 Ask:

 - How does it work for me?

 - How does it work for others?

-- (3) We must have the illumination of the Holy Spirit when studying the Bible.
+- 3. We must have the illumination of the Holy Spirit when studying the Bible.
 Because of this

 - Our study of scripture should be preceded by prayer.

 - Our study of scripture should be followed by a personal response.